Personal Skills – Needlework

 Quilt of Valor

 The Quilts of Valor Foundation is a national organization founded in 2003 by “Blue Star” mom Catherine Roberts.
 With a son deployed in Iraq, a ‘Gunner’ sitting atop a Humvee she felt “only 10 seconds away from panic”.
 She had this vision of a post deployed warrior struggling with his war demons at 2 in the morning.
 She saw him sitting on the side of his bed wrapped in his quilt.
 The quilt not only comforted him but warded off the demons.
 Thus, the QOVF was founded.
 The Quilts of Valor Foundation’s mission is to cover ALL combat service members and veterans touched by war with comforting and healing Quilts of Valor.
-In 2022, the foundation received over 6,000 blocks and continue to receive more every day.
+QOVF celebrated another award milestone recently by awarding the 350,000th Quilt of Valor to a former Army Ranger and Bronze Star Recipient.
 Without the support of our members and the many individuals, guilds, and organizations, we would not be as far along in our Mission of wrapping our military veterans and service members in comforting quilts.

 - The Quilt of Valor Quilt Block will be used by QOV State Coordinators to help fill outstanding requests for a Quilt of Valor not covered by local groups and will ease the waiting list of requests.

-- The 2023 Quilt block square is: The Split Back Star Block.
+- The 2025 Quilt block square is: Log Cabin Block.

 Join our Needlework Community: